 Top 10 Evolutionary Unique Animals

+Here is an article about Top 10 Evolutionary Unique Animals in the World.
 Have you heard about EDGE species ?
 EDGE refers to Evolutionarily Distinct and Globally Endangered species.
 This is a great remark of unique evolutionary history.
 Animals, birds and other coming under this category have few close relatives, are often the only surviving member of their genus.
 The animal may be the last surviving genus of their evolutionary family.
-Here you can read about Top 10 Evolutionary Unique Animals in the World.
+These are world’s unique species and features disproportionate amount of biodiversity.
+Get some interesting facts about Evolutionary Unique Animals in the World.

 1. Long-eared jerboa